Which of the following best describes the basic building blocks o... | Study Prep in Pearson+

 Identify the building blocks: The basic building blocks of carbohydrates are monosaccharides, which are simple sugars.
 Examples include glucose, fructose, and galactose.

-Eliminate incorrect options: Amino acids are the building blocks of proteins, nucleotides are the building blocks of nucleic acids, and fatty acids and glycerol are the building blocks of lipids.
-None of these are related to carbohydrates.
+Differentiate from other macromolecules: Fatty acids and glycerol are building blocks of lipids, nucleotides are building blocks of nucleic acids, and amino acids are building blocks of proteins.
+These are not related to carbohydrates.

-Conclude the correct answer: Monosaccharides such as glucose, fructose, and galactose are the correct building blocks of carbohydrates.
+Conclude: Monosaccharides such as glucose, fructose, and galactose are the correct answer because they are the simplest form of carbohydrates and serve as the fundamental units for more complex carbohydrates like disaccharides and polysaccharides.